vibhutiM/artistic_style/README.md

 ------------------------------------------------------

-Instructions for running:
+# Instructions for Running:

 For the First Time: Run the file:
 - ./clean_folders.sh

 This will create the required folders
-Open style_transfer.ipynb or style_transfer_alexnet.ipynb
+Open style_transfer_vgg.ipynb or style_transfer_alexnet.ipynb

 Instructions are well specified in each of the respective files: